caiyue1993/IceCream/README.md

 ### Relationships

-There are two main types of relationships in Realm Database: To-one and To-many relationship.
+There are two main types of relationships in Realm Database: to-one and to-many relationship.

 - To-one(including many-to-one and one-to-one)

-Thanks to the [CKReference](https://developer.apple.com/documentation/cloudkit/ckrecord/reference) in the CloudKit, IceCream has supported to-one relationship naturally.
+Thanks to the [CKReference](https://developer.apple.com/documentation/cloudkit/ckrecord/reference) in the CloudKit, IceCream has supported to-one relationship nicely.
 And we implemented this feature using the **back references** which is recommended by Apple.

 - To-many